Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 This website will have information regarding yoga classes, both online and in studio.
 It is for anyone who wants to know more about yoga and this business’ yoga classes.

 Existing Features

+    Browser Icon

+I replaced the oringal world icon with a "burn-alt" from fontawesome.
+This was done my using: https://gauger.io/fonticon/ to download the fontawesome icone and then embeded it into the header to create the burn icon on the browser tab.

     Navigation Bar

 The fully responsive navigation bar will have three pages, home(index.html), clases(classes.html) and sign up(singup.html).
 The nav bar will be across all three pages.